 We have presented the STHLP, a new variant of the HLP in which we addressed complex aspects of synchromodal logistics, such as multi-commodity flows, multimodal transport services, storage and transshipment operations, and synchronization mechanisms based on penalties.
 The STHLP contributes to the literature on HLP by filling the gaps regarding considering the time dimension, integrating tactical and operational decisions with location decisions, and study HLP into complex logistics networks.
-First, we provide a time-space multi-network representation of the problem and of all its characteristics useful to define a handy MILP formulation.
+First, we provide a time-space network representation of the problem and of all its characteristics useful to define a handy MILP formulation.
 Such a model, showing a typical structure in HLP, makes it easy to solve the problem through commercial solvers and to leverage specific HLP solutions methods existing in the literature.
 We performed a computational analysis, showing that for certain instances CPLEX could obtain optimal solutions in a reasonable time, especially when stakeholders behave in a more flexible way.
 The computational analysis also showed the parameters that can impact more on the solving time.

 Given the novelty of the setting, we also presented an economic analysis in which we discuss how costs vary for different types of instances.
 The insights of this analysis can help LSPs to define discount mechanisms to convince customers to be more flexible.
 We evaluated different results regarding contracts and how terminals are used for terminals of each size.

 This analysis can help LSPs to decide how many terminals of each size to contract and how to allocate the transshipment operations to those terminals.
 Finally, we performed an analysis of the long-haul services usage, showing that customers relying on a-modal booking and with flexible behavior can contribute to using cheaper and more eco-friendly solutions.

 The present work opens several research directions.
 In particular, in the future, we are interested in studying different policies regarding penalties.
 It could be worth to consider two different cases in which customers have requests to collect and deliver commodity units together or separately, and two cases in which penalties are paid for each unit or for the whole commodity at once when the last unit arrives.
 By combining those collection/delivery and penalty policies, four different case studies can be compared both from a computational and an economic point of view.
 Another idea is to consider a stochastic setting instead of a deterministic one.
 This would be a better way to study this type of tactical problem and integrate other synchronization mechanisms based on possible recourse actions to deal with the uncertainties.
 In literature, that has been done successfully for different uncertain parameters such as travel times (Lanza et al., 2021), transshipment capacity in terminals (Giusti et al., 2021), and demand (Hewitt et al., 2019).
+Finally, developing an ad-hoc methodology to solve the deterministic STHLP model is another interesting research line for both solving more complex instances and integrating the deterministic methodology into an algorithm to solve the stochastic STHLP.
+Given the structure of the STHLP formulation, we believe it could be promising to adapt exact algorithms (Wandelt et al., 2022) and heuristics (Sun et al., 2017) already existing in the literature or to integrate them into general MILP matheuristic frameworks (see, e.g., Angelelli et al., 2010 or Gobbi et al., 2019).